What is E-Saftey?

 - Don’t send pictures of others to other people or use pictures in a way that may upset the person/people concerned

 - Don’t give out your mobile number, full name, address, school etc. to people you don’t know.

 - Don’t arrange to meet people you have met online offline alone and always tell someone else what you are doing – not everybody is who they say they are!

 - It is fun to share your location – remember though sharing this information can attract unwanted followers.

-- Only enable bluetooth when you need to – you could recieve unwanted messages otherwise.
+- Only enable Bluetooth when you need to – you could receive unwanted messages otherwise.

 - Give yourself an alias when online, this way you don’t need to give out any personal information.